Idea to Reality: NED at 30

 More significant opposition to the Endowment was voiced early on by some elements of the human rights community, which occasionally mischaracterized NED's natural interest in free and fair elections as its sole focus, while arguing that such elections do not necessarily guarantee the protection of basic rights.
-NED's programmatic emphasis on long-term democratic development, the building of civil society, and funding indigenous human rights groups has won over many of these early critics, and in fact has led to a substantial coalescence of interest between NED and the human rights community.
+NED's programmatic emphasis on long-term democratic development, the building of civil society, and funding indigenous human rights groups has not only won over most of these early critics, but has also led to a broad recognition of the substantial coalescence of interest between NED and the human rights community.

 Within certain elements of the right, there have been allegations from time to time that the Endowment is promoting a "social democratic" agenda.
 These are based largely upon the prominent role played by the labor movement, as well as the social democratic background of NED's President.19 Nonetheless, over the years mainstream conservative activists and thinkers have been among the most outspoken advocates on behalf of the Endowment.
 Endorsements of NED have been offered by the leadership of such stalwart conservative organizations as the Heritage Foundation and Empower America, and favorable editorials have appeared in the Wall Street Journal, the Washington Times and National Review.